fredlcore/Robotan/Assembly Instructions.md

 2. Solder the five 0.1µF capacitators on the board at the designated spots

-3. Solder the 470µF capacitator  between 5V and G(ND) on the board - watch the polarity!
-Afterwards, bend the capacitator down, as shown in the photo below.
+3. Solder the 470µF capacitator on the board at the designatet spot - watch the polarity!

 4. Solder the two 8 pin sockets to the Wemos D1 mini and the two 8 pin headers on the Robotan board.